bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 5. Click **Update & Close**, then click **Confirm Update** to acknowledge the OAuth scopes you configured.

-Make sure to remain signed into the Dev Portal
+Make sure to remain signed in to the Dev Portal.

 ## Configure Stripe